2018 Armistice 100th Anniversary

 Sunday November 11

 Today marks the 100th Anniversary of the end of The Great War.
 The schedule is kept open to allow for flexibility to accommodate special centenary commemoration events as yet to be announced.
-Details may include events at Vimy Ridge and/or the Menin Gate in Ieper, Belgium.
+Details will likely be centered upon the Menin Gate in Ieper, Belgium.
 Information to be posted as soon as government details are announced.
-Overnight Ieper region - hotel tba.
+Overnight Kortrijk.
 Breakfast, Lunch.

 Monday November 12